ROL-1/macgyver/README.md

 ---
 ### Prerequisite:
-Install the required files with "pip install -r requirements.txt"
+You can install the required files with "pip install -r requirements.txt"..
+Required module :..
+- pygame

 ### Launch:
 Launch the game with "python3 macgyver.py"